Trass3r/DevUtils/README.md

 ------------

 - Doesn't work with headers.
-- It does undo the changes to the compile options afterwards but the project file will still have a new empty entry for that file added if you save it.

 TODO
 ----
-- cleanup!
 - better methods for finding the correct spot in the generated file
-- prevent pollution of project file by finding a working undo mechanism
 - RunToCursor functionality with ignoring breakpoints